mcintyre321/PieDb/README.md

 PieDb
 =====

-The minimal embedded .net database that is as easy-as-pie.
+The minimalist embedded .net NOSQL database that is as easy-as-pie.

 For when you just want to get started QUICKLY with NO FUSS.